On the Rate of Asymptotic Regularity of Iterative Methods for Nonexpansive Mappings in CAT(0) Spaces and Hyperbolic Optimization: Preliminaries

-We remark that if $\kappa \leq0$ the inequality \eqref{eq:Cat(k)inequality} must hold for all the geodesic triangle in $X$.
-A first example of a $CAT(\kappa)$ space is the model space $M_\kappa^2$, while a typical example of $CAT(0)$ space is the Pre-Hilbert space.
+Note that if $\kappa \leq 0$, the inequality \eqref{eq:Cat(k)inequality} must hold for every geodesic triangle in $X$.
+A first example of a $CAT(\kappa)$ space is the model space $M_\kappa^2$, while a typical example of a $CAT(0)$ space is a pre-Hilbert space.
+An important characterization result is given in the following.